Labyrinth (EP): Critical reception

 Billboard's Tamar Herman described the title track "Crossroads" as a synth-pop that is essentially GFriend for its melody.
-IZM's Hwang Sun-Up compared the group's sound with the Korean music scene, stating, "K-Pop has become a global phenomenon and companies are looking for international composers to produce trendy sounds.
+IZM's Hwang Sun-Up compared the group's sound with the Korean music scene, stating, "K-pop has become a global phenomenon and companies are looking for international composers to produce trendy sounds.
 However, GFriend always was out of the mainstream environment".
 He further added that "[the group] has stabilized a unique identity of any other group".

 Commercial performance

-Commercially, the lead single "Crossroads" reached number one on three of the main South Korean charts, such as Bugs, Soribada and Vibe and around the world.
-Internationally, the album reached number one on iTunes in 13 different countries and nationally, sold 29,000 copies on its first day on Hanteo and broke the group's personal record with 54,000 copies in South Korean territory in the first week, passing the mark of their previous EP, Fever Season.
+The album sold 29,000 copies on its first day on Hanteo and broke the group's personal record with 54,000 copies in South Korean territory in the first week, passing the mark of their previous EP, Fever Season.
 In the South Korean main table, the Gaon Album Chart, Labyrinth debuted at number one and became the group's fourth launch to accomplish this feat.